magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41440-->

-*  The performance of `catalog_product_alert` cron when running on large tables (several million rows) has been improved.
-Previously, `catalog_product_alert` cron loaded all product alerts, which caused an out-of- memory exception.
+*  The performance of the  `catalog_product_alert` cron process when running on large tables (several million rows) has been improved.
+Previously, `catalog_product_alert` loaded all product alerts, which caused an out-of-memory exception.

 <!--- MC-41194-->

+*  Magento now displays the correct number of stars on the My Product Reviews page and on the MyAccount page recent reviews.
+Previously, Magento applied review stars to only the first review and left the other reviews on the page unstarred.

 <!--- MC-40653-->